 - Heat over medium-high heat, stirring constantly until the mixture comes to a rolling boil.

 - Divide the soy milk mixture into small ramekins or bowls, passing it through a tea strainer to remove any chunks of vanilla or coagulated soy proteins.

 - Cover and chill overnight.

-- To make the black sugar syrup, add the black sugar and 1 tablespoon of water into a small pot and heat until the mixture comes to a boil and the sugar has dissolved.
+To make the black sugar syrup, add the sugars and 1 tablespoon of water into a small pot and heat until the mixture comes to a boil and the sugar has dissolved.
 If your sugar is not in powder form (i.e. it comes in chunks) you'll need to use more water to dissolve the sugar first and then reduce it until it forms a thick syrup.
 Let the syrup cool.